eclipse-openj9/openj9-docs/docs/vgclog_examples.md

 ```

 #### Global mark phase

-The first activity of the global mark cycle is a STW pause, recorded by an `<exclusive-start>` element.
+The first activity of the global mark cycle is a STW pause, recorded by an `<exclusive-start>` element which precedes the `<cycle-start type="global mark phase"/> element.
 The GC pauses application threads to execute the cycle's initial operations.

 ```xml
 <exclusive-start id="1152" timestamp="2021-02-26T11:17:25.033" intervalms="1931.263">